Forty-eighth week of 2018 edition!

 There’re a lot of good posts in the anime blogsphere.
 I hope this article helps you find some of them!

-Conjecture’s fun.
-We often see quick polls on Twitter that ask what kind of anime world people would want to visit — or whether they’d prefer going to visit a world set in anime, or have an anime character visit them in our world.
-This post from 100 Word Anime asks a simple question, and the answer might surprise you — and so might the reasons for not choosing four of the other leading contenders!
+“What if” questions are fun.
+We often see quick polls on Twitter that ask what kind of anime world people would want to visit (or whether they’d prefer an anime character visiting them in our world).
+This post from 100 Word Anime asks that seemingly simple question, and the answer might surprise you — but probably not as much as the reasons for not choosing four of the other leading contenders!

 Have you been enjoying “That Time I got Reincarnated as a Slime” this season?
 I have!
-In particular, I like its upbeat tone — wherever the Rimuru the Slime goes, the world tends to get a little better.
+In particular, I like its upbeat tone — wherever the Rimuru the Slime goes, that world tends to get a little better.
 The humor’s gentle for the most part, and when the show veers into dramatic moments, they’re really effective.
 That sounds all high-minded and literary like, doesn’t it?
 Well, this review of the show from Anime Q and A reminded me of another reason I really like this show — Shion the Ogre!
 Who’s that, you ask?
 Check out this article to find out.
 I’ll give you a hint: Not since Tionishia have I been so looking forward to meeting an ogre.
-I have to save: I think Shion might have the edge…

 Remember in My Hero Academia 2 when Tenya Iida learned of his older brother’s incapacitation at the hands of the villain Stain?
 This post from Beneath the Tangles remembers — in vivid detail!
-This series has way more than its share of amazing moments, but even against that backdrop, the moment when Tenya confronts Stain is memorable.
-This post talks about what that moments means, not only to the characters, but to the writer — and by extension, to us, too.
-Great literature lends itself to this kind of discussion, and I think the number of such conversations says something about this show.
+This series has way more than its share of amazing moments, but even against that backdrop, Tenya confronting Stain is memorable.
+This post talks about what that moment means, not only to the characters, but to the writer — and by extension, to us, too.
+Great literature lends itself to this kind of discussion, and I think the quality of such conversations (like the one in the linked article!) says something about this show.